auth-it-center/limesurvey-saml-attributes/README.md

 * **SAML attribute used as name** maps to SAML attribute that will be used as a name
 * **SAML attribute used as email** maps to SAML attribute that will be used as a email
 * **SAML attribute used as department** maps to SAML attribute that will be used as a department
+* **SAML attribute used as title** maps to SAML attribute that will be used as a title
 * **SAML attribute used as affiliation** maps to SAML attribute that will be used as a affiliation
 * **Available affiliations** Comma seperated list. **It is important for latter** when configuring the surveys.
 Values map from A1,A2,...,An.
 *Example*: faculty,student,staff,affiliate,employee
 *Maps to*: A1,A2,A3,A4,A5

 ![Global Settings](images/global_settings.png)